aldryn/aldryn-docs/docs/tutorial/collaborating.rst

 A *Collaborator* can help manage the project as well as its content.
 Obviously, you should only provide such access to trusted users.

-In your project's *Sharing settings*, choose another user and set their access to *On* (note that Admin members of your Organisation will have already have access rights).
+Choose another user and set their access to *On* (note that Admin members of your Organisation will have already have access rights).

+.. todo:: an image of the list of users with the access switch of one of them highlighted.
+If using real email addresses/names, make sure to blur them

 They will now be able to use the Control Panel to install software, deploy the site and make other changes.